Carbohydrates - the role of carbohydrates within the body.

 As opposed to natural sugars found in fruit (fructose) and milk (lactose), which do not have the same effect as they contain other substances in them that prevent the glucose being released too quickly into the bloodstream, sucrose is broken down too quickly, which is bad for the body.
 Our body does not require such a large amount of sugar or energy in one go and only a certain amount can be converted into glycogen and stored for later use, which means that the surplus is then converted into fat.
 This fat is then virtually impossible to convert back into sugar and use as energy.

 Natural sugars found in fruit release energy slowly, contain low levels of sugar and do not contribute to weight gain.
-They are also high in fibre
+They are also high in fibre and vitamins

 What are complex carbohydrates?